namin/staged-miniKanren/README.md

 - Can we collapse towers of interpreters?
 What would be interesting towers to try to collapse?
 - Can we meta-run backwards?
 That is, can we run the staged interpreter with a partially known expression or partially known output?
 What about constraints like quines?
 - What about JIT?
 Would it make sense to compile/optimize based on static = ground and dynamic = unknown/variable?
 Would this be similar to partial reduction?
+- Use case: can we optimize the query to generate quines to get a quine generator without interpretive overhead?
+In this case, the binding annotations will have to fluidly follow the query?
+- Use case: Can we optimize a mostly ground interpreter to fully run examples where the holes are irrelevant and only defer (or possibly synthesize, if given test cases) what it does not know?
+How can any staging help at all?
+- Question: Don't we need to keep the constraints from the meta-run when fulfilling the run?
+- Question: Meta-running the staged interpreter which assumes a ground expression causes lots of hypotheticals that are easily disproved when considering the deferred operations.
+Can we fail fast and still package an optimized deferred run?